In the news: 22-29 October 2020

 A round-up of mentions in the media of University students and staff during the past week.

-Vice Chancellor Nick Petford spoke to Times Radio’s Mariella Frostrup about the future of universities (starts 16 mins in).
+Vice Chancellor Nick Petford spoke to Times Radio’s Mariella Frostrup about the future of universities (clip unavailable).

 Management and Accounting Graduate, Julianne Ponan, who has changed the face of the ‘free-from’ food market, featured on Channel 4, prime-time show, Food Unwrapped.
 Watch the programme again here.